top of page

 Level vision

 Kurokawa-cho is supposed to be a place where no one has lived for a decade and that has been a place of ghastly events.
-This was the focus of our narrative and I wanted to communicate it also through my level by making the level immersive and interesting to discover through clever use of architecture, set-dressing, light, and sound.
+As a player, I want the level to be immersive and interesting to discover, through clever use of architecture, set-dressing, light, and sound, so that I feel like I'm exploring an abandoned place and solving a mystery.

 Level pillars